tiesselune/reindeer-rs/Readme.md

 let db = sled_entity::open("./")?;
 ```

+:bulb: Since this is just a `sled` DB, this object can be copied and sent accross threads safely.

 ### Implement the `Entity` trait on your `struct`

 Entities need to implement the `Serialize` and `Deserialize` traits from `serde`, which are conveniently re-exported from `sled_entity`: